 All the children at St. Mary and St. Giles Church of England Junior School get an opportunity to ring handbells.
 Some have gone on to be part of our team.

-We practise in St. Mary & St. Giles Church School on Wednesday evenings from 6.30 – 7.15pm.
-Give handbell ringing a try with our group – use the contact form or phone Lesley Salter on 01908 567404.
+We practise at All Saints Church, Calverton on Thursday evenings from 6.30 – 7.15pm.
+Give handbell ringing a try with our group – use the contact form or phone Lesley Salter on 07789 898847.